Concerns mount about two studies on drugs for coronavirus

 The New England Journal of Medicine issued an “ expression of concern ” Tuesday on a study it published May 1 that suggested widely used blood pressure medicines were not raising the risk of death for people with COVID-19.

-The study relied on a database with health records from 169 hospitals around the world.
+The study relied on a database with health records from hundreds of hospitals around the world.
 “Substantive concerns” have been raised about the quality of the information, and the journal has asked the authors to provide evidence it’s reliable, the editors wrote.

-The same database, by the Chicago company Surgisphere Corp., was used in an observational study of nearly 100,000 patients published in Lancet that suggested the malaria drug hydroxychloroquine was not helping coronavirus patients and was tied to a higher risk of death.
+The same database by the Chicago company Surgisphere Corp., was used in an observational study of nearly 100,000 patients published in Lancet that tied the malaria drugs hydroxychloroquine and chloroquine to a higher risk of death in hospitalized patients with the virus.
+Lancet issued a similar expression of concern about its study on Tuesday, saying it was aware “important scientific questions” had been raised.

-Although it wasn’t a rigorous experiment that could give definitive answers, the study had wide influence because of its size.
-The World Health Organization said it would temporarily stop a study of the drug, and France stopped allowing its use in hospitals.
+Although it wasn’t a rigorous experiment that could give definitive answers, the Lancet study had wide influence because of its size.
+The World Health Organization said it would temporarily stop a study of hydroxychloroquine and France stopped allowing its use in hospitals.

-Hydroxychloroquine’s use has been mired in controversy since President Donald Trump repeatedly promoted it and even took it himself without clear evidence that it’s safe or effective for preventing or treating coronavirus infection.
+The drug has been mired in controversy since President Donald Trump repeatedly promoted it and even took it himself without clear evidence that it’s safe or effective for preventing or treating coronavirus infection.

 Dr. Mandeep Mehra of Brigham and Women’s Hospital in Boston led both studies, and the authors include Desai Sapan, Surgisphere’s founder.